damiancipolat/Cluster-servers/README.md

 Examples and techniques of how to create a nodejs http server using the cluster module, creating fork process.

 ## Sharing ports:
-In this example I create a basic http server using the net module.
+In this example I create a basic http server using the "http" module.
 We share the same por for all the workers, in order to share the socket to the workers.

 ![N|Solid](https://github.com/damiancipolat/Cluster-servers/blob/master/doc/sharing-ports.png?raw=true)